4 genius tips for writing content that converts

 - Of course, you’ll want to tailor it to your KPIs.
 If you want more emails or comments, ask your customers to get in touch or to leave a comment.
 Make it obvious; don’t have a small call to action button hidden somewhere on your page.

 - Create a relevant landing page to house your content offers.
 Include text detailing what your offer will do for them, and a lead-capture form for their data.
-For more info on the basics of landing pages, check out our blog here or read Unbounce’s scientific 101 tips.
+Learn about the basics of landing pages, check out our blog or read Unbounce’s scientific 101 tips.

 And there you have it!
 By creating great content for your customers, you can entice customers to come to you.
 By including a clear and relevant call to action (with the right landing page), you can increase your conversions and generate more leads.